Skip to main content

 Every agent your team uses.
 One standard they all answer to.

-When aislop finds issues it cannot auto fix, it builds a full context prompt and opens the agent that wrote the code.
-The fix stays in the same loop.
+When aislop cannot auto-fix an issue, it builds a full-context prompt and opens the agent that wrote the code.
+Fourteen agents supported today, plus --prompt for anything else.

 Claude Code